 Take some time to examine each potential person match and both trees carefully before making a decision.
 After careful research, and if you do decide that you have found a connecting point, work with your match to swap information one detail at a time.
 Make sure that each new piece of information from another person’s tree is backed up with a valid and reliable source document.
 Avoid simply copying from another tree – instead add each detail and source individually to ensure accuracy and new chances to learn about your family.
 MyHeritage has a built-in messaging system for this purpose.

 Honestly, if every person on MyHeritage added their family tree the value of this system would be enormous.
 Unfortunately, too many people have not taken the time to do this or have uploaded only limited trees – making strong connections like the one above rare.
 I hope that will chance in the future.

 More and more people are uploading their raw genetic data from other testing companies to MyHeritage as they see the value in this kind of genetic genealogy research and programs, such as this, that help everyday researchers make sense of all of the data.
 As the MyHeritage DNA database continues to grow the usefulness of the system they have created will only increase.
-And they have promised even more tool in the future.
+And they have promised even more tools in the future.
 I’m looking forward to that.

 Considering that they allow DNA uploads, matches, reports and family trees for free – the value is hard to argue with.
 If you haven’t already, you can upload your DNA here for free.
 If you do, please consider also uploading your family tree so that everyone has a better chance of discovering shared ancestors.